 · At age 12 I was briefly considered for the lead role in “The Exorcist,” until my mother found out what the movie was about.
 (Mom had a friend who was a casting agent.)

-· I majored in comparative religion in college and don’t regret it a single bit.
+· I majored in comparative religion in college and don’t regret it at all.

 · I attended law school for a semester at Union University in Albany, which was very helpful in focusing my awareness on how much I did not want to be a lawyer.